galaxyproject/training-material/topics/metabolomics/tutorials/msPurity_training/tutorial.md

 > {: .warning}
 {: .details}

+# Stopover : Verify your datas after the XCMS preprocessing

 When you have process **all or only needed** steps described before, you can continue with the MS/MS processing part with **msPurity** package.
 Don't forget to always check your files format !
 For the next step you need to have this file `xset.merged.groupChromPeaks.*.RData` where * is the name of **optionnal** steps you could do during the pre-processing.
+For our example, your file should be named `xset.merged.groupchromPeaks.RData`.
 {: .text-justify}

+> ### {% icon comment %} Comment
+>
+> The preprocessing part of this analysis can be **quite time-consuming**, and already corresponds to quite a few number of steps, depending of your analysis.
+We highly recommend, at this step of the MS/MS workflow, to split your analysis by beginning a new Galaxy history with **only the files you need** (final xset Rdata file and your data collection of mzML).
+This will help you in limiting selecting the wrong dataset in further analysis, and bring a little **tidiness** for future review of your MS/MS analysis process.
+You should also be able to make a better peakpicking in the future in the same history and it will not be polluated by MS/MS part of your process.
+> {: .text-justify}
+>
+> > ### {% icon tip %} Tip: Copy dataset to a new history
+> >
+> > 1.
+Click on the {% icon galaxy-gear %} icon (**History options**) on the top of the history panel
+> > 2.
+Click on **Copy Dataset**
+> > 3.
+Select the desired files
+> > 4.
+Give a relevant name to the "New history"
+> > 5.
+Click on the new history name in the green box that have just appear to switch to this history
+> {: .tip}
+>
+> To begin a new history with the files from your current history, you can **use the functionality ‘copy dataset’** and copy it into a new history (the option is hidden behind the notched wheel at the top right of the history).
+> {: .text-justify}
+>
+> You may have notice that the XCMS tools generate **output names that contain the different XCMS steps you used**, allowing easy traceability while browsing your history.
+Hence, we highly recommend you to rename it **with something short**, e.g. "xset", "XCMSSetObject", or anything not too long that you may find convenient.
+> {: .text-justify}
+> {% include snippets/rename_dataset.md %}
+>
+{: .comment}

+Before the next step with msPurity package on MS/MS datas, here are some questions to be able to verify if your file is ready and if you have the same results as us.
+Please check these questions :
+{: .text-justify}

+> ### {% icon question %} Question before MS/MS steps
+>
+>  **1** - What are the steps of XCMS you made before your final file ?
+> > ### {% icon solution %} Solution
+> >
+> > Here are the different steps made for our example :
+> >  - **(Not with XCMS)** import your datas into Galaxy instance
+> >  - **MSNbase readMSData** {% icon tool %} to read our MS datas
+> >  - XCMS peakpicking with **xcms findChromPeaks (xcmsSet)** {% icon tool %} tool
+> >  - (Not with XCMS but necessary) merge my datas into one file with **xcms findChromPeaks Merger** {% icon tool %} tool
+> >  - XCMS grouping with **xcms groupChromPeaks (group)** {% icon tool %} tool
+> >  - **(Not done)** XCMS retention time correction, then grouping again with xcms adjustRtime (retcor) {% icon tool %} tool
+> >  - XCMS integration of missing peaks with **xcms fillChromPeaks (fillPeaks)** {% icon tool %} tool
+> >
+> {: .solution}
+> <br>
+>  **2** - Concerning what we said before and the previous answer, what is the complete name of your final RData file ?
+> > ### {% icon solution %} Solution
+> >
+> > During each step of XCMS preprocessing, the name of the file which is processing is completed by the name of the step you were doing.
+So, finally your file should be name `xset.merged.groupChromPeaks.fillChromPeaks.RData`.
+That because (as seen in previous answer) you ran a grouping and the integration after merged datas.
+> > {: .text-justify}
+> >
+> {: .solution}
+> <br>
+> **3** - What is the size (in MB) of your final RData file ?
+> > ### {% icon solution %} Solution
+> >
+> > To be able to see the size of a file in your history, you just have to select it.
+It will deployed informations about it and you can see the size of yours.
+For our example, the size of the final file is **1.4 MB**.
+> > {: .text-justify}
+> >
+> {: .solution}
+{: .question}

 # Processing with msPurity package

-**msPurity** is a R package developped by Birmingham University team and published in 2017 ({% cite Lawson2017 %}).
+**msPurity** is a R package developed by Birmingham University team and published in 2017 ({% cite Lawson2017 %}).
 It is also available via Galaxy instance through some [wrappers](https://github.com/computational-metabolomics/mspurity-galaxy/tree/master) that were developped by the same people.
 {: .text-justify}

-This R package was developped to :
+This R package was developed to :
 1. Assess the spectral quality of fragmentation spectra by evaluating the "precursor ion purity".
 2. Process fragmentation spectra.
 3. Perform spectral matching.

 **What is *precursor ion purity*?**

-What we call **"precursor ion purity"** is a measure of the contribution of a selected precursor peak in an isolation window used for fragmentation.
+They call "**precursor ion purity** the measure of the contribution of a selected precursor peak in an isolation window used for fragmentation.
 The simple calculation involves dividing the intensity of the selected precursor peak by the total intensity of the isolation window.
-When assessing MS/MS spectra this calculation is done before and after the MS/MS scan of interest and the **purity is interpolated at the recorded time of the MS/MS acquisition**.
-Additionally, isotopic peaks can be removed, low abundance peaks are removed that are thought to have limited contribution to the resulting MS/MS spectra and the isolation efficiency of the mass spectrometer can be used to normalise the intensities used for the calculation.
+When assessing MS/MS spectra this calculation is done before and after the MS/MS scan of interest and the **purity is interpolated at the recorded time of the MS/MS acquisition**.[...]
+Additionally, isotopic peaks can be removed, low abundance peaks are removed that are thought to have limited contribution to the resulting MS/MS spectra and the isolation efficiency of the mass spectrometer can be used to normalise the intensities used for the calculation."
 {: .text-justify}

 ## 1 - Assessing the purity (*purityA function*)